My Boyfriend's Back (song): Parodies, features and references

 Humorist Dave Barry is fond of this song, and often references it in his books and columns.
 In one essay, he says that if he were the President of the United States, "My Boyfriend's Back" would replace "Hail to the Chief" as his arrival song.

 A 1993 teen horror comedy originally intended to be titled "Johnny Zombie" (in reference to the 1961 song "Johnny Angel") had the title changed to My Boyfriend's Back just before release.
 Despite the title, the film is about a teenage boy coming back as a zombie in order to date the girl he's been in love with since childhood.
 The film was not a success, but features early appearances by actors such as Philip Seymour Hoffman, Matthew McConaughey, and Matthew Fox.

+A made-for-television film also named My Boyfriend's Back was also produced for NBC.
+The film featured The Bouffants, a thinly veiled fictional version of The Angels, so much so that lead singer Peggy Santiglia surmised that someone who had known her personally must have consulted on the script.
+She later remarked that she disliked the film, noting that no one in the group had been approached about it and that if they had asked properly, they would have provided far more interesting details.
+The song also appears in the musical and film Jersey Boys, which she remarked was a far more realistic portrayal.

 A parody of the song lyrics was sung by characters of The Office (US) in Season 8 – Episode 21 "Angry Andy".

 Episode 30 of the podcast Cum Town starts with co-host Stavros Halkias singing a parody version called "My Boyfriend's Black".

 Since 1988, advertising campaigns for Hess Corporation have used a jingle that parodies the song in the commercials during the Christmas season for its toys. (“The Hess Truck's back and it's better than ever...”)